 Given their vital role, caring for your tyres is one of the most important maintenance tasks you should carry out.
 Checking them for damage or possible punctures, as well as wear and cracks if the tyres are a few years old.
 They should also be kept at the appropriate air pressure – neither over- or under-inflated – which will affect handling, braking and their overall lifespan.
 Check them before you ride, even with just a quick look over the tread, walls and air pressure, so that you don’t get caught out on your ride.
 And while you’re riding, try to stay well clear of road hazards such as potholes, large stones, manhole covers, and large puddles, which can have hidden dangers.

-Keeping your bike clean is a great way to not only make it look good (which is always important), but also to make sure its components continually function.
+Keeping your bike clean is a great way to not only make it look good (which is always important), but also as a form of motorcycle care – to make sure its components continually function.
 The chain is one of those components, which should be oiled regularly and checked for any signs of rust or dirt.
 Each morning before you head out, it’s worthwhile giving the bike a quick check to make sure the brakes and pads, forks, air filters and other surfaces are clean.

 It’s not just important to look after your bike on a long ride, but also yourself.
 Riding a motorcycle can actually have quite an impact on your body, and the further you ride, the greater this impact can be.
 Unless you’re towing a carriage or have lots of storage on your bike, you’ll want to limit the amount of weight you’re carrying in a backpack – but make sure you have enough water to keep you hydrated, particularly if riding in the heat.
 Ensure you take lots of breaks where you can stretch your legs and your back, have a bite to eat, and limit your fatigue, so you don’t become a road statistic.

-Make sure you’re covered by the right level of motorcycle insurance before you head out on a long ride.
-Swann Insurance can help you.
+Now that you know how to take care of your motorcycle, it’s important to make sure you’re covered by the right level of motorcycle insurance before you head out on a long ride.
+Get a quick, online quote today!